Voting FAQ

 Why do we need to register to vote?

-• Be a person eligible to vote in East Haddam, and live within lake boundaries, OR
+• Be a person registered to vote in the town of East Haddam, and live within POALH boundaries, OR

 Can I vote more than once if I own multiple properties?